bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Nevertheless, the acquisition of motor sequence representation during MSL in these regions critical to MSL is still to be assessed.

 The goal of the present study is thus to identify newly acquired finger-presses sequences representation and their reorganization after consolidation.
-We hypothesize that sequence representation is reorganized by consolidation, with strengthened cortical and striatal and lowered hippocampal activity difference [@doyon_reorganization_2005;@albouy_interaction_2013;@debas_off-line_2014].
+We hypothesized that strengthened cortical and striatal with lowered hippocampal representation, as assessed by multivariate difference in local activity, reflects this reorganization.

 ##Method